herbdool/permalink_filter/README.md

 - Tick the 'Add permalinks to heading tags' box to enable the filter, and make sure it appears towards the end of the filter processing order (the exact position will depend on what other filters are enabled).
+Save.

-- Under 'Filter settings', expand the 'Add permalinks to heading tags' tab and adjust the settings as appropriate for your site.
+- Visit the configuration page under Administration > Configuration > Content authoring > Permalink filter (admin/config/content/permalink-filter) and adjust the settings as appropriate for your site.

 - (Optional) Style the permalinks with your own custom CSS.